mikyll/Mobile-Systems-M/chapters/01 - Wireless.md

 When dealing with mobile systems, the nodes are almost always connected through a wireless connectivity medium.

-One of the ==main differencies from the wired connections==, is that in wired ones (e.g. Ethernet) the signal cannot be lost before being received, due to its distance (at least in local networks, it can happen in bigger ones).
+One of the main differencies from the wired connections, is that in wired ones (e.g. Ethernet) the signal cannot be lost before being received, due to its distance (at least in local networks, it can happen in bigger ones).
 Generally speaking, that's due to the fact that after X length, there's something that regenerates the signal.

 What's for sure, is that in cabled connections, there are NEVER propagation problems.
 On the contrary, in wireless communication, you'll always (more or less) have propagation problems: the signal power decreases in space moving further away, at least directly, since you can always repeat the signal.